-APPLICATION FOR CITIZENS ADVISORY COMMITTEE TO THE METROPOLITAN TRANSPORTATION

-PLANNING ORGANIZATION FOR THE GAINESVILLE URBANIZED AREA
+APPLICATION FOR CITIZENS ADVISORY COMMITTEE TO THE METROPOLITAN TRANSPORTATION PLANNING ORGANIZATION FOR THE GAINESVILLE URBANIZED AREA

 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested persons to apply for its Citizens Advisory Committee.
 The Citizens Advisory Committee reacts to planning proposals and provides comments with respect to the concerns of various segments of the population in regard to their transportation needs.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area has also outlined additional functions of the Citizens Advisory Committee as defined in its bylaws.
-Citizens Advisory Committee members usually serve a three-year term.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area has also outlined additional functions of the Citizens Advisory Committee members usually serve a three-year term.

-At its December 16, 2019 meeting, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area will make five appointments to fill vacancies on its Citizens Advisory Committee.
+At its December 14, 2020 meeting, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area will make five appointments to fill vacancies on its Citizens Advisory Committee.